DIY Dominion/Card Game Travel Box

 Part 2: Divider Filing Cards

 The bulk of this project was making the divider cards.
 We got sumpfork's PDF file from our friends who got it from another person, etc. of every Dominion card in every current (through 2014) Dominion set.
-A quick google search took me to this page, so hopefully you can use this: http://domtabs.sandflea.org/
+A quick google search took me to this page, so hopefully you can use this: http://domtabs.sandflea.org/I borrowed a colored printer to print them out.
+The document is 76 pages.
+Because you print on both sides, it ends up taking 38 sheets of paper.

 I cut up all the cards with a paper cutter (pictured below) and laid them into laminating sheets.
 I found these 3 mil laminating sheets online for something like $13 for 100.